ivyhan3/CPSC-210-Project/README.md

 ### Phase 4: Task 2:
 - To make the CampusFoodPlace class robust, I added a NotProperRatingException checked exception to the setRating() method.
 This exception is thrown if a rating is not in the range 0-5.
--In the CampusFoodPlaceTest class, I added two Tests for when the rating is proper and exception is not expected as well as for when the rating is improper and exception is expected.
+- In the CampusFoodPlaceTest class, I added two tests for 2 cases: when the rating is proper (exception unexpected) and when the rating is improper (exception expected).

 ### Phase 4: Task 3:
 1. Refactored two for-loops in loadFoodPlaces() to increase readability and improve cohesion as it was difficult to understand the function of the for-loops inside the method.
 Also refactored the CampusFoodApp constructor to make a new method called initInput which initializes the five input fields of the tracker as well as a createButtonPanel method which groups all the code related to making a button panel.
-This reduced the crowding of code within my constructor and increases readability.
+This reduced the crowding of code within my CampusFoodApp constructor, therefore increasing readability.

 2. Made a new class called SoundPlayer and removed the playSound() method in AddListener class to improve cohesion of the AddListener class and to follow the Single Responsibility Principle.
-Since this class is composed of methods that deals with adding campus food places to the tracker, the playSound() lowered cohesion by diverting focus to two different tasks.
-AddListener now calls the SoundPlayer within ActionPerformed whenever the Add button is pressed.
+Since this class is composed of methods that deal with adding campus food places to the tracker, the playSound() method lowered cohesion by diverting focus to two different tasks.
+After making improvements, AddListener now calls the SoundPlayer within ActionPerformed whenever the Add button is pressed.
 ~~~~